 Time-Series Data Store - AWS IoT Analytics stores the device data in an IoT optimized time-series data store for analysis.
 You can manage access permissions, implement data retention policies and export your data to external access points.

 Store Processed and Raw Data - AWS IoT Analytics stores the processed data and also automatically stores the raw ingested data so you can process it at a later time.

-Run Ad hoc SQL Queries - AWS IoT Analytics provides a built-in SQL query engine so you can run ad hoc queries and get results quickly.
+Run Ad hoc or Scheduled SQL Queries - AWS IoT Analytics provides a built-in SQL query engine so you can run ad hoc or scheduled queries and get results quickly.
 For example, you may want to run a quick query to find out how many monthly active users there are for each device in your fleet.

 Time-Series Analysis - AWS IoT Analytics supports time-series analysis so you can analyze the performance of devices over time and understand how and where they are being used, continuously monitor device data to predict maintenance issues, and monitor sensors to predict and react to environmental conditions.